awsdocs/iam-user-guide/doc_source/reference_policies_iam-condition-keys.md

 **iam:OrganizationsPolicyId**
 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.
 Checks that the policy with the specified AWS Organizations ID matches the policy used in the request\.
-To view an example IAM policy that uses this condition key, see [IAM: View Service Last Accessed Data for an Organizations Policy](reference_policies_examples_iam_service-accessed-data-orgs.md)\.
+To view an example IAM policy that uses this condition key, see [IAM: View Service Last Accessed Information for an Organizations Policy](reference_policies_examples_iam_service-accessed-data-orgs.md)\.

 **iam:PassedToService**
 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.